-BF threw him a double-thumbs up.
+BF gave him a double-thumbs up.
 And, of course, a big-ass grin.

 “Peter!”
 Eun looked up at the cockpit.
 “What are you doing???”

-Peter rummaged in his pocket, grasped the Fuckrising, and held the green-glowing vial up before him.
+Peter rummaged in his pocket, grasped the Fuckrising, and held the green-glowing vial up before his eyes.

 The Bite Mobile boomed, “I WILL LINK YOUR CONSCIOUSNESS WITH MY PILOTING FUNCTIONS.
-DO NOT WORRY, EUN YIN—YOU’LL BE ABLE TO STEER AND FIGHT AT THE SAME TIME.
+DO NOT WORRY, EUN YIN—YOU WILL BE FULLY ABLE TO STEER AND FIGHT AT THE SAME TIME.
 DUE TO YOUR CAUSAL CIRCUITRY, YOU ARE UNIQUELY SUITED FOR THIS PARTICULAR TASK.”

 Eun’s brow wrinkled in confusion.
-“I’m designed to pilot and shoot a psychedelic vehicle?
+“I’m designed to pilot a psychedelic vehicle?
 Is that what you’re saying?”

 “YOU ARE DESIGNED TO BECOME WHATEVER IS NEEDED UNDER ANY SET OF CIRCUMSTANCES.”